- Head of Strings

 Madeleine Mitchell has a distinguished career as violin soloist, chamber musician, dedicated teacher and artistic director.
 She has performed in some 50 countries and made many recordings and broadcasts, whilst making a regular commitment to her RCM teaching.

-Madeleine Mitchell has been a Professor at the RCM since 1994 and is a member of the RCM Council, elected by the professors, 2013-2016.
+Madeleine Mitchell has been a Professor at the RCM since 1994 and served as a member of the RCM Council, elected by the professors, 2013-2016.
 Her students have won prizes including the Making Music and Park Lane Young Artists' Awards.
 Recognised as an outstanding all round musician she was appointed Graduate Pathway Leader for Solo/Ensemble students 2000-2011 for which she instigated Performance Seminars.
 She previously taught undergraduate Practical Skills and now frequently chairs examination panels and mentors students in the Centre for Performance Science.
-Madeleine was a Junior Exhibitioner (on piano and violin) and Foundation Scholar at the RCM, winning the Tagore Gold Medal and other prizes including orchestral leadership and chamber music.
+She is the violin professor leading on the major research EU funded research project, TELMI.
+Madeleine was a Junior Exhibitioner (on piano and violin) and Foundation Scholar at the RCM, winning the Tagore Gold Medal and other prizes.
 As Fulbright/ITT Fellow to New York, she was awarded a Master's degree, studying at the Eastman and Juilliard schools, with Dorothy DeLay, Donald Weilerstein and Sylvia Rosenberg as her graduate assistant.
-She gives master classes worldwide (most recently in China) and has given lecture-recitals and lectures including the Institute of Musical Research/CMPCP at King's College.
+She gives master classes worldwide, most recently in the USA, China, Istanbul and Dubai and has given lecture-recitals and lectures including the Institute of Musical Research/CMPCP at King's College.
 She has served on the jury of international competitions and young musicians' awards.
-She teaches on courses such as Dartington International Summer School and www.lmfl.org (2016 Firenze, Italy) and is a visiting lecturer at at Royal Welsh College of Music and Drama.
+She teaches on courses such as Dartington International Summer School and http://www.lmfl.org.uk/ (2017 Firenze, Italy) and is a visiting lecturer at at Royal Welsh College of Music and Drama.

-Madeleine Mitchell is Director of the London Chamber Ensemble and has collaborated with many artists in various chamber groups including quartets, trios, music theatre and 2 major Arts Council supported projects with percussion and voices and at the International Musicians Seminar.
-Her duo with pianist Noriko Ogawa won a GBSF Award.
+Madeleine Mitchell is Director of the London Chamber Ensemble and has collaborated with many artists in various chamber groups including quartets, trios, music theatre and 2 major Arts Council supported projects with percussion and voices.
+Her duo with pianist Noriko Ogawa won the GBSF Award.
 At the beginning of her career she was the violinist/violist in Sir Peter Maxwell Davies' seminal group 'The Fires of London'.

-Her discography available in the RCM library includes many widely acclaimed recordings: Violin Songs - Classic FM CD of the Week and In Sunlight: Pieces for Madeleine Mitchell (by MacMillan, Nyman, Woolrich, Osborne, Woolrich, Elias, Powers, Montague and Jones) both with pianist Andrew Ball; FiddleSticks (Harrison Violin Concerto with Percussion Orchestra etc, shortlisted for Grammy and BBC Music Awards), Alwyn Chamber Music and the violin music of Howard Blake for Naxos; British Treasures - romantic early 20C violin sonatas; Hummel violin sonatas, Frank Bridge chamber music and Messiaen Quartet for the End of Time in the group she formed with Joanna MacGregor - the widely recommended recording, re-issued on Warner.
-Her recording of MacMillan's Motet with solo violin was on BBC Music Magazine's CD of the Month 2014.
+Her discography available in the RCM library includes many widely acclaimed recordings: Violin Songs - Classic FM CD of the Week and In Sunlight: Pieces for Madeleine Mitchell (by MacMillan, Nyman, Woolrich, Osborne, Woolrich, Elias, Powers, Montague and Jones) both with pianist Andrew Ball; FiddleSticks (Harrison Violin Concerto with Percussion Orchestra etc, shortlisted for Grammy and BBC Music Awards), Alwyn Chamber Music and the violin music of Howard Blake for Naxos; British Treasures - romantic early 20C violin sonatas; Hummel violin sonatas, Frank Bridge chamber music and Messiaen Quartet for the End of Time in the group she formed with Joanna MacGregor - the widely recommended recording.
+Her recording of MacMillan's Motet with solo violin was BBC Music Magazine's CD of the Month.
 She has also recorded music for films and television.

 Known for her creative programming, Madeleine Mitchell founded the eclectic international Red Violin festival under Lord Menuhin's patronage, with Ida Haendel subsequently as Hon President, celebrating the fiddle across the arts, receiving wide media coverage and featuring several RCM violinists and CPH archive portraits, for which she was shortlisted for both Creative Briton and European Women of Achievement Awards.